 Within 24 hours after the student's removal, the program administrator or coordinator, or another district administrator designated by the program administrator or coordinator, must notify the student's parent(s) in writing, that the student has been removed from class and why.
-The notice must also inform the parents/guardians that in accordance with The CiTi CODE OF CONDUCT they have the right, upon request, to meet informally with the Principal or the Principal's designee to discuss the reasons for the removal.
+The notice must also inform the parent that he or she has the right, upon request, to meet informally with the principal or the principal's designee to discuss the reasons for the removal.

 The notice must be provided by phone, personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the student's removal.
 If notice is provided by telephone, a follow-up written notification will follow.
-The Principal may require the Teacher who ordered the removal to attend the informal conference.
+The principal may require the teacher who ordered the removal to attend the informal conference

-If at the informal meeting the student denies the charges, the Principal or the Principal's designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
+If at the informal meeting the student denies the charges, the principal or the principal's designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
 The informal meeting must be held within 48 hours of the student's removal.
-The timing of the informal meeting may be extended by mutual agreement of the parent and Principal.
+The timing of the informal meeting may be extended by mutual agreement of the parent and principal.